 Signed consent forms are recorded in the e-archive via an automated scanning procedure.
-The decisions are then directly visible in the most important hospital information systems (ISMed and PathoWin).
+The decisions are then directly visible in the most important hospital information systems (ISMed, Meona and PathoWin).

-A list of patient decisions can be prepared for researchers for feasibility studies on research projects.
-For the creation of a database with specific patient data by the ICT department from the hospital information systems, patient decisions on research consent are also taken into account.
+For feasibility assessments for clinical research projects, the number of eligible patients with a research consent can be prepared for researchers.
+Patient decisions on research consent are also taken into account by the creation of a database with specific patient data by the ICT department from the hospital information systems.
 Please use the DKF contact form for such requests.